jcordtz/microsoft-purview-stuff/README.md

 ## Related GitHub repositories (of mine)

 1. A modern data platform :https://github.com/jcordtz/a_data_platform
 2. A Purview script setup for loading metadata: https://github.com/jcordtz/load_script
-h.

 ## A list of Purview useful links, that can come in handy